 Firstly, you might want to send payment reminders to your internal team.
 Maybe you want to alert the account manager of a company that there is an invoice that hasn’t been paid yet.
 Your team can then check the relevant documents to make sure the details are up to date and follow up with the client if needed.
-You can include the invoice number or reference and customer details to make it easy to know what the alert is referring to in a quick glance.
+You can include the invoice number or reference and customer details to make it easy to know what the alert is referring to at a quick glance.

 Secondly, you might want to set up overdue invoice reminder emails to go out to the company contact.
 These automated payment reminders can encourage clients to follow up on an invoice that is now overdue.

 2. Job status change

 In the office, you might sometimes feel out of the loop with your engineers out in the field.
 When onsite, engineers might not have the time to relay updates about the job via email, text message or phone call.

 With the right notifications in place, you will always be aware of jobs currently in progress, no matter where you are.
 You can be notified when a job has been completed or when a job needs attention.
 Get alerts to appear on your Clik Service or automatically send a message to a group in Microsoft Teams.
 This way, your team can invoice the client or follow up with the assigned engineer straight away, speeding up the entire job process.